About#

 Bathymetry – ocean depth and seabed morphology.

-Uses of the ocean – spatial footprint of human activities across sectors such as fisheries, energy and transportation.
+Users – spatial footprint of human activities across sectors such as fisheries, energy and transportation.

 These datasets serve as the basis for constructing higher-level spatial information layers.